Transfer Student Scholarships

 Zane State College Transfer Scholarship

-For students who meet certain GPA and credit hour requirements who are enrolled at Zane State College, and additional $2,500 yearly scholarship is awarded.
+For students who meet certain GPA and credit hour requirements who are enrolled at Zane State College, up to an additional $2,500 yearly scholarship is awarded.
 Please review the requirements.

 Education Department Scholarships, up to $1,500 per year, are directed toward students who are interested in a career in teaching.
 Selection of recipients is made by the Education Department.
 Visit the Education Department Scholarship Application.